The problem of the weight-loss plateau

 What causes a weight-loss plateau?

 The body is always trying to create a balance and equilibrium.
 If you have stayed the same weight for a while (even if you are overweight) your body becomes accustomed to the new weight and your metabolism adjusts accordingly.
+That’s why it’s a big difference-maker to seek the expertise of a personal Macro Coach if you want to transform your weight or your body.

 The first few pounds you lose can go undetected by the body.
 But once the weight starts to decline on a steady basis, the body goes into survival mode and looks to conserve energy (calories) for you.
 So even though you may be keeping on the right track in terms of the reduced amount of calories you eat your metabolism slows down.